Buying guide

 Minimal capital gains: because you don’t own the land, leasehold properties typically don’t see the same capital gains as freehold ones do (if any).
 If you’re buying your first home this can make it very difficult to upgrade later, as freehold properties may be appreciating in value faster than your leasehold home.
 This may also make leasehold properties less attractive as investments.

 Finance can be difficult: because of the uncertainty around ground rent and the lack of capital gains it’s typically harder to borrow to finance a leasehold property.
-Banks may minimum deposit of 50%.
+Banks may have a minimum deposit of 50%.

 Hard to sell: there’s a stigma around leasehold properties because of the above points.
 Plus, because banks are more hesitant to lend on them, there’s typically a much smaller buyer pool for leasehold properties.
 As a result they can be very hard to sell, especially if there’s a ground rent review coming up.